slondr/pavlisp/README.md

 A small-scale lisp interpreter.
 Written by Andrew Soutar and Eric S. Londres, based on previous work by Jonathon Pavlik.

+NOTE: This project has been migrated to https://gitlab.com/slondr/pavlisp.

 ## Copying
 Essentially, this software is fully released into the public domain wherever applicable.
 For details on copying, see `LICENSE`.